 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.
 The text should be double-spaced throughout and the font standard 12 point.
 The main manuscript file should contain the following information:

 (i) Full title (and subtitle, if any)

-(iv) Body text.
+(ii) Body text.
 Maximum length for original research articles is 8000 words including the main text, references, endnotes and possible appendices.
-Manuscripts should normally include introduction, review and/or a formulation of relevant empirical and theoretical background arguments and previous studiesdiscussion, a description of methods and data, analysis sections, conclusion and bibliography.
+Manuscripts should normally include an introduction, review and/or a formulation of relevant empirical and theoretical background arguments and previous studies discussion, a description of methods and data, analysis sections, conclusion and bibliography.